kodcapsule/lambda-layers/Readme.md

 ## Understanding AWS Lambda Layers
 A lambda layer is a special container, a `.zip` file archive that contains supplementary code or data.
 Lambda layers serve as a distribution mechanism for function dependencies, custom runtime, or configuration files for your Lambda functions.
-Layers let you keep your function deployment packages small and organized by separating your function code from its dependencies.
+Layers let you keep your function deployment packages small and organized by separating your function business logic code from its dependencies.

 ![Lambda Layer Architecture](/images/layer-example.gif)